-Regulation is crucial to know that you can trust your trading platform.
-While regulations might not be that exciting, they play an important role in keeping you safe in the financial markets.
+While regulations might not be that exciting, they play an important role in the financial markets and choosing a platform.

 For example, regulations ensure that your trades are being executed immediately and at the right price, every single time.
 They also ensure that your money is kept separate from your broker’s funds, an important barrier for financial accounting.

 The reputable day trading platforms in the UK are regulated by financial watchdogs like the UK’s Financial Conduct Authority (FCA), the Australia Securities and Investment Commission (ASIC), or the Cyprus Securities and Exchange Commission (CySEC).

 What assets you want to trade will play a big role in which trading platform is right for you.
 Most UK trading platforms offer a mix of asset classes, including stocks, ETFs, forex, commodities, and stock indices.